aepinilla/preprocess_eeg/README.md

 6. Apply band-pass filter to remove frequencies below 1 Hz and above 45 Hz.
 7. Down-sample to 128 Hz.

 The order of the preprocessing steps is based on recommendations taken from [Makoto's preprocessing pipeline](https://sccn.ucsd.edu/wiki/Makoto%27s_preprocessing_pipeline), and requirements to use ASR taken from [this PDF](https://sccn.ucsd.edu/githubwiki/files/asr-final-export.pdf) by Christian Kothe.
+The Python implementation of ASR is taken from [ASRPY](https://github.com/DiGyt/asrpy) by Dirk Gütlin.

 ## Cite the research paper
 An earlier version of this preprocessing pipeline was used in [this](https://www.frontiersin.org/articles/10.3389/frvir.2022.964754/full) research paper.
 Please feel free to use it for any academic or commercial projects, and consider citing the paper: